phaxio/phaxio-dotnet/README.md

     var pdf = new FileInfo("form1234.pdf");
     var faxId = phaxio.Send("8088675309", pdf);

-This returns a string with an id in it that you can use to reference your fax later.
+This returns a string id that you can use to reference your fax later.
 Well, now, wasn't that simple?

 You can customize how this sends by passing in a FaxOptions object: